-Starting from Release 15.0.1, you can create or edit batches, import and edit batch files, and validate and submit these batches in the Billing Care UI.
+You can create or edit batches, import and edit batch files, and validate and submit these batches in the Billing Care UI.
 Batches are stored in the database.
 You can create batches directly using the Billing Care UI and save them in your local file system, or you can import batch files manually into Billing Care.
 Batch files are text files containing payment information, such as account number, payment amount, and payment date, in delimiter-separated rows.

 In Billing Care, the records in a batch are displayed in a table where you can add, edit, and delete records.
-See "Working with Individual Records in Batches (Release 15.0.1 or later)" for more information.
+See "Working with Individual Records in Batches" for more information.